SlimJallouli/FleetProvisioning/README.md

 ```

 ### 8. Running `setup.sh`

-This script will:
+The `setup.sh` script will:
    - Generate a unique device name and update `config.json` with it.
-- Update the Greengrass Nucleus Version
+   - Update the Greengrass Nucleus version.
    - Install AWS IoT Greengrass V2.
-- Configure Fleet Provisioning using the parameters in `config.json`.
+   - Configure Fleet Provisioning using `config.json`.

+Run:

 ```bash
 cd ~